Refugee-Pal/Refugee-Pal/logbook.md

 ### Installing Flutter and Encountering Issues with Pod Installation and Outdated Ruby

 Ali: Once i had installed flutter, i had to figure out how to run the app.
 So through the terminal, I tried going to our refugee pal folder, and running the command “Flutter run”.
-However, i encountered a bug which was saying that pods needed to be installed.
-Since our app is using firestore which is like a plugin, we have to install something called cocoapods.
-However, when i was trying to install cocoapods i realized it wasnt working because the ruby version on my mac laptop was out of date.
-I had to install homebrew and then install the most up to date version of ruby through the command line, which was 3.2.2 when my laptop had 2.6.
+However, I encountered a bug which was saying that pods needed to be installed.
+Since our app is using firestore which is like a plugin, we have to install something called CocoaPods.
+However, when I was trying to install CocoaPods I realized it wasnt working because the Ruby version on my Macbook was out of date.
+I had to install homebrew and then install the most up to date version of Ruby through the command line, which was 3.2.2 when my laptop had 2.6.

 ### Successfully Running the App on iOS Simulator and iPhone!

-Ali: Finally, i was able to successfully run the app on an iOS simulator using Xcode and also on the web.
-Now i had to figure out how to run it on my phone.
+Ali: Finally, I was able to successfully run the app on an iOS simulator using Xcode and also on the web.
+Now I had to figure out how to run it on my phone.
 I connected my phone with a cable and tried running.
 I just had to select which device i wanted to run it on through the command line and change some settings on my phone,and then BAM!
 It had refugee pal on my iphone.
 I also changed some things in the pubspec file so that we also had an app icon.

 ### Preparing for Regionals